serlo/frontend/README.md

 All files are named with kebab-case.
 You should use `@/` to import files from `src/` instead of relative paths.

+## Issues and backlog

+Technical issues are opened for bugs and feature that we decided to work on.
+For improvements and backlogs that will take more resources, we have the Feature-Entwicklungsprozess with its Trello-Board.
+The backlog is tracked there.

+This method should avoid stale issues and make it possible to keep an "zero inbox".

 ## More information

 You can find more detailed explanations in our wiki.
 Currently, we have these pages available: